Categories: BooksMovies

 Based on “Unbroken” by Laura Hillenbrand

 Historical World War II drama?
 Check.
 Survival in the open sea?
 Check.
 Survival in an internment camp?
 Check.
 Angelina Jolie?
 Check.
 In A Land of Blood and Honey, Jolie's directorial debut, she was able to prove that she is more than a pretty face.
 Her control of atmosphere and mood was surprising and refreshing, so when I heard she was directing another film that would require just that type of touch I got excited.
 Unbroken tells the true story of Louis Zamperini, an olympic athlete who fights in World War II who spent 47 days in the ocean following a plane crash.
 To make matters worse he is captured by the Japanese and held prisoner for 2 and half years.
-It also probably doesn't hurt that are penning the film.
+It also probably doesn't hurt that the Coen brothers are penning the film.
 Yeah, I hope it's as good as it sounds too.

 2. Gone Girl (Directed by David Fincher | Starring and Rosamund Pike | Release Date: October 3, 2014)